-A wood engraving on lemonwood printed with Lyme Bay Press No 1 Printers oil based ink on 145 gsm Zerkall printing paper with deckle edges.
+A wood engraving on lemonwood printed with Lyme Bay Press No 1 Printers oil based ink on 145 gsm Zerkall printing paper.

 The name of the print is ‘Papaver Ultramarinus’; latin for ‘ultramarine poppy’.
 The word ultramarine comes from ‘oltramarinus’, meaning ‘beyond the sea’, so named by the 14th and 15th century Italian traders who brought it back from the mines in the mountains of the Hindu Kush to the west where it was famously used by the Renaissance painters, such as Michelangelo, who ground it down to make a brilliant blue coloured pigment.

 This is the largest wood engraving I have done so far and the most complex to resolve, particularly in which engraving mark making techniques I should use to make the poppy fields recede and to represent the rock strewn mountain backdrop.
 I also decided to remove the sky as it I wanted to depict it as cloudless and so with no engraving marks, making a strong silhouette of the mountain.

 The block has been made by Chris Daunt, a wood block maker based in the heart of Thomas Bewick country in north east England and is actually made from two blocks of the same size glued together.
 I have orientated the join line down the centre of the block where I felt it would have least impact if it was to open up.
 I have been very careful not to use any lighter fuel to clean this block as a result.